HarrisSagiris/ZeroFN/README.md

      ```

 3. **Run the Script**:
-   - Execute the batch script by running:
+   - Execute the script by running:
      ```bash
-     ZeroFN.bat
+     ZeroFN.exe
      ```

 ---